In this blog post, we will be looking at the steps to DJing at music venues and nightclubs.

 And don’t forget your adaptor, this is definitely the most common item for a DJ to lose.

-For a full list of the most important items that you need to pack in your gig bag click HERE.
+For a full list of the most important items that you need to pack in your gig bag click, check out our guide on DJ essentials.

 Like I mentioned before you can’t rely on all clubs using the CDJ-2000NXS2 or using software.